ankane/searchkick/README.md

 end
 ```

-The parent or child model can both reindex.
+The parent and child model can both reindex.

 ```ruby
 Animal.reindex